jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 std is a namespace that contains the standard template library.

-- I/O streams are the first component of the standard template library that we see. std::cout (“console output”) and std::endl (“end line”) are defined in the standard template library header file, iostream.
+- I/O streams are the first component of the standard template library that we see. std::cout (“console output”) and std::endl (“end line”) are defined in the standard template library header file *iostream*.

 ## 1.6	A few notes on C++ vs. Java